 - Pre-epilation oil

 - Wax remover for the skin

 Don't attempt to use hard wax unless the hair on your bikini line is at least one-quarter inch long.
 Use hair clippers to trim hair down if it's longer than one-half inch.
 Scissors don't work well for trimming because you run the risk of making some hair too short, so use an electric razor specifically geared toward the bikini line.

 After you've trimmed the hair to the right length, put on gloves and use a pre-wax cleanser on the target area.
 Then apply a pre-epilation oil that works with hard wax, like the Gigi Pre Epilation Oil ($4) with grape seed and soybean oil.
-More isn’t better.
-Use just enough to smooth the area.
+More isn’t better—use just enough oil to smooth the area.
 A few drops should do it.

 There's no way to completely eliminate pain from the waxing process, but there are a few things you can do to lessen it.
 Staying hydrated makes a difference, as does applying moisturizer before you wax.
-Take a pain reliever about 30 to 45 minutes before waxing and apply a numbing cream like Numb Master 5% Lidocaine Topical Numbing Cream ($16 ) or spray if you're really concerned about the "ouch factor. "
+Take a pain reliever about 30 to 45 minutes before waxing and apply a numbing cream like Numb Master 5% Lidocaine Topical Numbing Cream ($16 ) or spray if you're really concerned about the "ouch factor."